tagsys/tagbeat/README.md

 ## <strong>Supported Platforms</strong>

 * Windows/Mac/Linux + Java 8
-* ImpinJ R420 Reader + LTK SDK + <a href="http://github.com/tagsys/tagbeat" target="_blank">TagSee</a>
+* ImpinJ R420 Reader + LTK SDK + <a href="http://github.com/tagsys/tagsee" target="_blank">TagSee</a>

-## <strong>Snapshot</strong>

 ## <strong>Usage</strong>

-Please follow the simple three steps:
+Please follow three simple steps:

-1. Download tagbeat-xxx.zip and extract it to local disk
+1.Download tagbeat-xxx.zip and extract it to local disk

-2. If you want to perform the sensing in real-time, please start up TagSee and create a reader agent corresponding to your physical ImpinJ reader.
+2.If you want to perform the sensing in real-time, please start up TagSee and create a reader agent corresponding to your physical ImpinJ reader.
 Otherwise, skip this step and test the benchmark samples offline.

-3. Run the 'startup.sh' or 'startup.bat' in 'terminal' (Mac) or 'cmd' (Windows)
+3.Run the 'startup.sh' or 'startup.bat' in 'terminal' (Mac) or 'cmd' (Windows)
 ```bash
 bash startup.sh
 ```
-4. Access the following page: <a href="http://localhost:9001">http://localhost:9001</a>
+4.Access the following page: <a href="http://localhost:9001">http://localhost:9001</a>

 ## <strong>Compiling</strong>